JoryHogeveen/genesis-widget-column-classes/readme.txt

 I've built this plugin for the Genesis Framework, though it will work with any theme that uses the (old) Bootstrap column classes.

+You can also add your own classes through various filters to use this plugin with your theme's grid framework.

+= Compatibility (IMPORTANT!) =

+This plugin does **NOT** add CSS for these columns.
+It **ONLY** adds the column classes to your widgets.
+The actual CSS should be added in your theme.

 = Filter: `genesis_widget_column_classes` =
 Allows you to change the available column classes